AML-Project-Group/impersonation_detection/README.md

 * There are 152 features.
 The class 155 is perfectly balanced: 50% with value 0, 50% with value 1

-* Step 1 - The dataframe has many features with no values, then I used a for loop check the std for each columns: if the std == 0, then the feature is deleted.
+* Step 1 - The dataframe has many features with no values, then I used a for loop to check the std for each columns: if the std == 0, then the feature is deleted.
 From the original 153 features we end up with 79.

-* Step 2 - There are duplicated features, that is having exactly the same values: these columns (14) can be removed as well.
+* Step 2 - There are duplicated features, that is they have the same values: these columns (14) can be removed as well.
 The dataframe has now 64 features and 1 class

 * After plotting the features, it's clear that none of them has a normal distribution